 To summarise, it looks likely that the government will phase out gas cookers and boilers at some point.
 This will mean that new houses won’t be connected to the gas grid, and alternatives for cooking and heat will be used instead.

 For homeowners already using gas, they will likely create an incentive scheme for you to switch to an electric cooker and boiler.

-As of right now, though, there is no official plan to phase out or ban gas cookers.
-We consumers are phasing out gas cookers ourselves.
+As of right now though, there is no official plan to phase out or ban gas cookers.
+We consumers are phasing out gas cookers ourselves instead.

-With the introduction of induction and other electric cooker technology being the best and most energy efficient on the market, the cooker companies and us are really doing the government’s job for them.
+With the introduction of induction and other electric cooker technology being the best and most energy efficient on the market, the cooker companies and ourselves are really doing the government’s job for them.